 He will also lead a Christmas Mass at the Holy Family parish on Sunday, the statement said.

-During his last visit to Gaza in July, Cardinal Pizzaballa brought in 500 tonnes of food for residents suffering from shortages caused by Israeli restrictions on goods entering the territory.
+On his last visit to Gaza in July, Cardinal Pizzaballa brought in 500 tonnes of food for residents enduring shortages caused by Israeli restrictions on goods entering the territory.

 Cardinal Pizzaballa and his Greek Orthodox counterpart, Theophilus III, were visiting after Israeli fire hit the Holy Family Church, killing three people.

-A famine declared in Gaza in August is now over thanks to improved access for humanitarian aid, the United Nations said on Friday, also warning that the food situation there remained "critical”.
+A famine declared in Gaza in August is over thanks to improved access for humanitarian aid, the United Nations said on Friday, but it warned that the food situation remains “critical”.

 The Latin Patriarchate said 135 Catholics live in Gaza.
 They sought shelter inside the compound of the Holy Family Church in the first days of the war between Israel and Hamas.